ironbar/luxai/reports/04_Modeling.md

 When playing 100 matches per round uncertainty on the win rate will be around 10% on the worst case.
 Thus to be able to probe that it works we have to reach a win rate of 70%, that is the goal of the experiment.
 Hopefully we will start at 50% win rate and steadily grow up to 70% and even more.

+#### 13.2.3 Batch normalization

+I have tried using different ways of using the data for training and all of them were worsening the model, even when using very low learning rates.
+Then I have run a training with learning rate zero and to my surprise the worsening was almost the same.
+When analizing the weights of the model I have found that the only change was the parameters of the batch normalization layers.

+It seems that the data distribution of the matches used for policy gradients is different to the distribution from the matches of the leaderboard and that was causing the agent to fall from a win rate of 50% to around 30%.

+Thus I have implemented the option to freeeze the batch normalization layers and thus only change the weights of the other layers.

 ### 13.3 Results